 2. Develop and nurture few passions:

 Each one of us must, sooner the later, develop at least 2-3 passions or hobbies.
 There is no age bar to start new interests in life.
-Greater the interest or passion, the happier we are while performing that activity.
+The greater the interest or passion, the happier we are while performing that activity.

-When we are listening to our favourite music, painting on canvas, practicing dance with our instructor, playing games of our choice, running on a treadmill, or being engrossed in conversation with a friend on any hotly debated topic, time seems to pass fast.
+When we are listening to our favorite music, painting on canvas, practicing a dance with our instructor, playing games of our choice, running on a treadmill, or being engrossed in conversation with a friend on any hotly debated topic, time seems to pass fast.

 People can forget that they are hungry or even tired when they are absorbed in interesting activities.
-We might have even seen people who get completely engrossed in something like listening ‘Gurbani’ in Gurudwara, kirtan or sermons in temples, perform ‘namaz/salat’ in masjid.
+We might have even seen people who get completely engrossed in something like listening to ‘Gurbani’ in Gurudwara, kirtan, or sermons in temples, perform ‘namaz/salat’ in the masjid.

 3. Pursue mindfulness

-we can’t simply feel boredom or be lonely if we are present on the moment.
-We can’t be unhappy if we are focused on certain activity of our interest.
-The reason is that our mind’s wandering reduces significantly when we are busy in some interesting activity.
+we can’t simply feel bored or be lonely if we are present at the moment.
+We can’t be unhappy if we are focused on certain activities of our interest.
+The reason is that our mind’s wandering reduces significantly when we are busy with some interesting activity.

 Learn to stay in solitude

 Most of us find it extremely difficult to stay in solitude, all alone in a room or home.
-We generally dislike to spend even few minutes alone somewhere.
+We generally dislike spending even a few minutes alone somewhere.
 We all are conditioned to remain busy.
-We continue to arrange some task or the other to do when we have nothing else.
+We continue to arrange some tasks or others to do when we have nothing else.
 We don’t like to enjoy our own company.
 We don’t love to silently observe our own thoughts.

 Sitting all alone in a room and observing our own stream of thoughts or our breathing is a dreadful prospect or experience for many of us.
 So, to avoid such situations, we keep ourselves busy.
 Doing nothing is far more difficult than doing something.